-Equity is the foundation
+Equity is the Foundation of Global Health

-Reshaping The Global Food System
+How Climate Pressures Are Reshaping The Global Food System

 A look at how climate shocks are disrupting global food systems driving higher prices, shrinking nutrition quality, and deepening inequality for the communities